functionland/docs/docs/api/graph.md

 ## Mutations

-Every mutation operation takes a `collection` argument that refers to the name for collection you want to mutate.
-A new collection will get created if the collection name does not exist.
+Every mutation operation takes a `collection` argument that refers to the name for the collection you want to mutate.

+If the collection name doesn't exist, a new collection is created.

 ### create